 How does the program fit into your current life?

 It’s really important to think about programs that will help you learn the same way you work.
 If you’re planning to continue your career while you’re in school, you’ll want flexibility and convenience that allow you to continue to be in the classroom experience, while you’re traveling for work or just busy with your job and family.
 Many programs today follow a hybrid model, which tends to be a really good fit for working professionals.
 You come to campus maybe a couple of times a semester but often work with your colleagues and faculty through virtual platforms.

 St. Edward’s University in Austin, Texas, has a graduate program that will help you reach your professional and personal goals, whether you’re looking to move up in your current job, open the door to a new career or pursue a lifelong passion.
-Our one daytime and six evening programs will give you the skills and tools to excel in your chosen career.
+Our programs will give you the skills and tools to excel in your chosen career.